Schuali93/dht11/README.md

-# dht11
+# dht11/dht22
-Implementation of dht11 in c, intendet to use with esp-idf
+Implementation of dht11/dht22 in c, intended to use with esp-idf